 At S1 Safety 1st, we love to be able to give you choices.
-That’s why we teamed up with THREE SAMHSA Certified laboratories for our services.
+That’s why we have teamed up with THREE SAMHSA Certified laboratories for our services.
 We’re proud to utilize Quest Diagnostics, Alere Toxicology and LabCorp!

 What is a Medical Review Office (MRO)?